CloudLabsAI-Azure/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

     - Now, enter the password and **click** on **Sign in**.

        ![](../media/img10.png).

+1. Click on Create New Organization.

+1. Click on Continue on the Get Started with Azure DevOps pop-up.

 1. Select the **Azure DevOps organization (1)** and the **Azure DevOps** **(2)** project, then click on **Continue (3)**.

     ![](../media/azuredevops1.png)